Clean Cars.

 Before Arriving

-Before coming to Tagg-N-Go Car Wash, please remember to roll up your windows, fold in your mirrors, unscrew any radio antennas, clean out your truck bed, and remove any excess mud, dirt, or snow.
+Please remember to roll up your windows, fold in your mirrors, unscrew any radio antennas, clean out your truck bed, and remove any excess mud, dirt, or snow.
 This helps keep both your vehicle and our wash equipment safe!

 2